legendu-net/blog/misc/content/2015-05-19-python-pandas-tips.markdown

     It is suggested that you never use integers as column names or indexes.
     If you do not have a natural meaningful way for the index, it is recommended that you use "r1", "r2", ... as the index.

-3. `pandas.series.str.replace` supports regular expression.

-4. `pandas` also support time delta, you should compare with the MonthDelta module

 5. `pandas` keeps the underlying precision (instead of the display precision) while reading Excels files.